 Kim leads SREB’s studies on key policy topics such as federal legislation and the implementation of state initiatives.
 Kim joined SREB in 2012 and directed the Benchmarking Readiness Standards project for six years.
 Prior to joining SREB, Kim provided research and technical assistance to state education agency leaders as a senior analyst with the SERVE Center at the University of North Carolina at Greensboro.

 Wanda Barker joined the Southern Region Education Board in 2015 as director of the organization’s Educational Technology Cooperative.
-In 2017, she became director of SREB’s Academic Common Market, Regional Contract Program and state authorization agreements (SARA) as well.
+In 2017, she became director of SREB’s Academic Common Market, Regional Contract Program and State Authorization Reciprocity Agreements (SARA) as well.

 Robert (Bob) Belle joined the Southern Regional Education Board in 2002 as the director for the SREB Alliances for Graduate Education and the Professoriate (AGEP) Doctoral Scholars Program.
 Prior to joining SREB, he served as the director of the Office of Federal TRIO Programs for the U.S. Department of Education in Washington, DC.
 While at the department, he also served as the acting deputy secretary of education in the Office of Postsecondary Education.
 Bob has over 55 years in education, which include teaching across education levels (elementary to collegiate).